spectrocloud/librarium/content/docs/14-troubleshooting/30-pcg.md

   The **cloud-init-output.log** file will contain error messages if there are failures with connecting to Palette, authenticating, or downloading installation artifacts.
 A common cause for these errors is incorrect values provided to the OVF template deployment wizard, such as the Palette endpoint or a mistyped pairing code.

-  The screenshot below highlights the OVF template properties you configure and must be careful about while deploying a gateway installer VM.
+  The screenshot below highlights the OVF template properties you must carefully configure and verify before deploying a gateway installer VM.

   ![A screenshot displaying the OVF template properties you  configure while deploying the gateway installer VM](/troubleshooting-pcg-template_properties.png)